Cat-sushi/simple_mutex/README.md

 ## Additional information

-This mekes use of the event loop as the waiting queue, without additional chain of `Completer`s
+This mekes use of the event queue as the waiting queue, without additional chain of `Completer`s.